jlelong/LaTeX-Workshop-wiki/FAQ.md

 Set `editor.formatOnPaste` to `false`.

 The formatting program `latexindent` changes the file on disk when formatting and not only the buffer content.
-VSCode interprets it as a file save and triggers a build if `latex-workshop.latex.autoBuild.run` to `"onSave"`
+VSCode interprets it as a file change and triggers a build if `latex-workshop.latex.autoBuild.run` to `"onFileChange"`

 ## Format on save does not work